mdn/translated-content-de/files/de/mozilla/add-ons/webextensions/api/webnavigation/getframe/index.md

   frameId: 1537,
 });

-// Edge spezifisch - processId ist erforderlich, nicht optional, muss eine ganze Zahl sein, nicht null
+// Edge specific - processId is required not optional, must be integer not null
 //let gettingFrame = browser.webNavigation.getFrame({ tabId: 19, processId: 0, frameId: 1537 });

 gettingFrame.then(onGot, onError);